mahyaret/mahyaret.github.io/_posts/2020-04-17-pybullet-panda_2.md

 Ok, we are done.
 I have published the code [here on GitHub](https://github.com/mahyaret/gym-panda).
 Now, let's publish and install our Gym environment.

-# How to publish the new environment for Gym
+# How to publish the new environment for Gym?

 If you are interested to publish your environment on PyPI for other researchers to be able to test their algorithms on you environment you should do the following steps: